See more papermaking classes here.

 Price includes all materials.

-Level: Intermediate, prerequisite required is one of the following beginner level classes (or equivalent): Introduction to Western Paper, Introduction to Papermaking Intensive and/or Deckle Box Papermaking.
+Level: Intermediate, some experience recommended.
+Here are some of the following beginner level classes: Introduction to Western Paper, Introduction to Papermaking Intensive and/or Deckle Box Papermaking.